misspent/Darkened/README.md

 <h1 align="center">📜 Extra(s)</h1>

-➜ You'll need [BetterDiscord](https://betterdiscord.app/) for this to work properly.
+➜ You'll need [BetterDiscord](https://betterdiscord.app/) for this to work.
 ➜ Make sure Dark is selected in the appearance settings, or it'll look like someone dropkicked discord.
-➜ The pictures don't fully show it, so I'll tell you here.
+➜ The pictures doesn't fully show it, so I'll tell you here.
 There are borders around the essential containers; however, you can remove them by changing its variable to "none"

 <details>
   <summary align="center">⌨ Variables</summary>